compiler-research/xeus-cpp/README.md

 node test_xeus_cpp.js
 ```

 It is possible to run the Emscripten tests in a headless browser.
 We will run our tests in a fresh installed browser.
 Installing the browsers, and running the tests within the installed browsers will be platform dependent.
-To do this on MacOS execute the following
+To do this for Chrome and Firefox on MacOS execute the following

 ```bash
 wget "https://download.mozilla.org/?product=firefox-latest&os=osx&lang=en-US" -O Firefox-latest.dmg